mbohun/gfx/README.md

-*alice* - a desktop background wallpaper
+# alice desktop background wallpaper

-_"back in 2000 in Perth, WA, i shared house with a strange person who called himself Urs, one day on some trip his camera accidentaly took this photo and he threw it away into the rubbish where i found it and my soft artistic soul immediately recognized that it would make a very nice wallpaper desktop background)._" Martin Bohun

 ![Alt text](https://raw.github.com/mbohun/gfx/master/alice/alice_1366x768-thumbnail-shadowsoft.png "desktop wallpaper")

+_" ...back in 2000 in Perth, WA, i shared house with a strange person who called himself Urs, one day on some trip his camera accidentaly took this photo and he threw it away into the rubbish where i found it and my soft artistic soul immediately recognized that it would make a very nice wallpaper desktop background)._" Martin Bohun

 # bunny's choice desktop wallpaper
 a smartphone/tablet/PC wallpaper